vintasoftware/django-templated-email/README.rst

 etc.), but currently comes out of the box with a backend class which uses django's templating system, and django's core.mail functions.

+The send_templated_email method can be thought of as the render_to_response shortcut for email.

 Getting going - installation
 =============